COGS18/COGS18.github.io/assets/intro/syllabus.md

 My advice: if you struggle to conceptualize how you want to write a program you should probably NOT use an LLM (or at least not right away).
 The beginning or intermediate programmer needs to practice their craft... just like you will never get to be great at a video game by just watching other people's speed runs.
 I think its fine to use AI assistance if you can immediately imagine how to solve the problem, but you just want help with implementation details, to see alternative algorithms you could use, or help writing it faster.

 Note that LLMs are most helpful in learning when *you* determine the questions to ask it and interpret the answer, NOT when you copy+paste questions from assignments in directly and then copy+paste the answer it spits out.
 For example, if a question in this class asked you to "write a function that takes two parameters `income`, `tax_rate` that will calculate how much you owe in taxes", you would NOT just copy that question into ChatGPT/CoPilot/etc. Instead, you would attempt the question on your own and then ask specific questions on *parts* of the question you don't understand.
 For example, you may ask the LLM, "what does it mean for a function to take two parameters?"
 This way you ensure you're understanding and maximizing learning.
 (Also, note that example question was intentionally not detailed enough to actually get you a "right" answer for such a question but to serve as an example for what it means to ask your "own" questions.)

+Also note that you are here to learn, and to make your mind stronger.
+You have at your disposal as much assistance as you need to become proficient in the topics taught in this course.
+If you are having difficulties understanding anything, make use of those facilities to level up your skills and you will not only become better at the task at hand, you will also get better at learning the next task.
+If you instead turn to AI assistance whenever things get difficult, you miss out on that opportunity to become stronger.
+It would be like going to the gym to improve your muscles, then hiring a robot to lift your weights for you when they get heavy.
+It's counterproductive.

 You can use AI to help you program as long as you: